hackclub/hackclub/workshops/ajar/README.md

 drawUserCell();
 ```

-Lastly, let's replace the invokation of `drawUserCell` at the end of the
+Lastly, let's replace the invocation of `drawUserCell` at the end of the
-`app.js` file with an invokation of `drawScreen`:
+`app.js` file with an invocation of `drawScreen`:

 ![](img/invoke-draw-screen.gif)